 Load wet debris and other contaminated materials into sturdy containers like cardboard boxes or burlap sacks.
 If cardboard boxes are used, line each box with 6-mil polyethylene and leave enough excess plastic to cover the debris and seal the plastic-covered debris with duct tape.
 Boxes should then be wrapped in one or more layers of 6-mil plastic or inserted into a single pre-marked asbestos waste disposal bag.

 Double bag or wrap filled containers in pre-marked 6-mil asbestos waste disposal bags.
-Twist top of each filled bag, bend twisted part in half and seal it with duct tape.
+Twist the top of each filled bag, bend the twisted part in half, and seal it with duct tape.
 If containers are to be wrapped rather than bagged, use 6-mil polyethylene plastic and ensure all seams are sealed with duct tape.
 Affix an asbestos warning label to each sealed package.

 Clean the Work Area